-Deep neural networks are powerful learning models for identifying intricate patterns in large scale datasets.
-Their power is quantified by using so-called local effective dimension which yields a portion of active parameters in the trained network \cite{abbaslocal, classicallocal}.
-Quantum neural networks, i.e. quantum machine learning (QML) networks, are novel learning models based on PQCs exploiting quantum superposition, entanglement, and interference of qubits.
-The authors in the article \cite{Abbas2021, abbaslocal} demonstrated that some QML networks have lower local effective dimension - lower local effective dimension and more powerful - for analysing some data-driven tasks than their classical counterparts.
-In particular, local effective dimension gives us active parameters $\Vec{\theta}^*$ in the trained model, and the lower effective dimension of a learning model (classical or quantum) is, the better it generalizes on unseen data points is.
+Deep neural networks are powerful learning models for identifying intricate patterns in big datasets.
+Their power is quantified by using the so-called local effective dimension which yields a portion of active parameters in the trained network \cite{abbaslocal} and \cite{classicallocal}.
+Quantum neural networks, \emph{i.e.} QML networks, are novel learning models based on PQCs exploiting quantum superposition, entanglement, and the interference of qubits.
+The authors of \cite{Abbas2021} and \cite{abbaslocal} demonstrated that some QML networks have a lower local effective dimension $-$ a lower local effective dimension and being more powerful $-$ for analyzing some data-driven tasks than their classical counterparts.
+In particular, the local effective dimension gives us the active parameters $\Vec{\theta}^*$ in the trained model, and the lower effective dimension of a learning model (classical or quantum), the better it generalizes on unseen data points.